travelping/cennsonic/kube/docs/setup.md

 CentOS run the corresponding preparation against each one:

 ```
-$ kube tools-<ubuntu|centos> <Host SSH> install [Username]
+$ kube tools-<ubuntu|centos> <Host SSH> install [Options]
 ```

 For example with an Ubuntu machine:

 ```
-$ kube tools-ubuntu root@192.168.10.11 install ubuntu
+$ kube tools-ubuntu root@192.168.10.11 install --create-user=ubuntu
 ```

-The specified user ("ubuntu" in this case) will be created on the host if does not exist.
-This user will later be used to install the cluster components from (to avoid doing it from root).
-If you have an existing preferable user on the machine, for example "vagrant" specify it.
+The specified "ubuntu" user will be created on the host if does not exist.
+This user will be later used to install the cluster components (to avoid doing that from root).
+If you already have a user you plan to setup the cluster with, for example "vagrant", it worth to specify it to perform some additional setup.
+This includes adding the user into "sudo" and "docker" groups and disabling sudo password.

-The are known issues with "admin" user, so better to avoid.
+The are known issues with the "admin" user and better to avoid it.

 ## Download